TosbackCgusBridge-Bot/CGUs-versions/Shop/Privacy Policy.md

         2. Home Laptop &.
 Desktop Deals
         3. Professional Laptop &.
 Desktop Deals
         4. ThinkPad &.
 ThinkCentre QuickShips
+        5. Mystery eCoupon Codes
-        5. Accessories Closeout Sale
+        6. Accessories Closeout Sale
-        6. Deals for Students and Educators
+        7. Deals for Students and Educators
-        7. Outlet
+        8. Outlet
-        8. See all Current Offers
+        9. See all Current Offers
     3. See all Deals

 9. Which PC is right for me?